-Aimee Song Proves The Impact Influencers Have On Fashion Week
+Aimee Song is Proof Influencers Have An Impact On Fashion Week

 It’s not uncommon for big fashion brands and industries to underestimate and belittle influencers at fashion week.